 The Faculty of Arts states that the external examiner must be from outside the student’s home department.

-External examiners should be selected in a collaborative manner by the student, senior supervisor and chair of the graduate program committee.
-The goal is to find an external examiner who is expert, available, not in conflict of interest.
+External examiners should be selected in a collaborative manner by the student, supervisor and chair of the graduate program committee.
+The goal is to find an external examiner who is expert, available, and not in conflict of interest.
 The University provides no funds to cover the expenses of external examiners for a master’s thesis.

 4 Weeks before Thesis Defence